nextstrain/seasonal-flu/nextclade/dataset_config/h1n1pdm/na/MW626056/README.md

  * Sequence QC
  * Phylogenetic placement

+### Resistance mutations
+Resistance markers are taken from the [summary of by the WHO/GISRS](https://www.who.int/teams/global-influenza-programme/laboratory-network/quality-assurance/antiviral-susceptibility-influenza/neuraminidase-inhibitor).

 ## Clades of seasonal influenza viruses

 The WHO Collaborating centers **do not** define "clades" for the neuraminidase segment.